TheAlgorithms/Java/CONTRIBUTING.md

 #### **Do you want to fix a bug?**

-- [Open a new one issue](https://github.com/TheAlgorithms/Java/issues/new).Be sure to include a **title and a clear description** and a **test case** demonstrating the expected behaviour that is not occuring.
+- [Open a new one issue](https://github.com/TheAlgorithms/Java/issues/new).Be sure to include a **title and a clear description** and a **test case** demonstrating the expected behaviour that is not occurring.

 #### **Do you have questions about the source code?**